- 1. TL;DR version

 If there is a report for the entry (no matter what problem it describes), do not create a new one but always submit a comment to the existing one!
 This rule does not apply if the existing report is marked as “Cancelled”, “Duplicate” or “Won’t Fix”.
 When submitting a comment to a closed report marked as “Fixed”, use the “Request Reopen” button in order to let us know that a new problem has been found.
 Thus, in the example above, you would have to add a comment to report 9844.

-Now we can move to the lower part of the page, where you can report a bug for the entry.
+If no valid issue for your problem exists, scroll down to the lower part of the page, where you can report a bug for the entry.
 Select the “Create Issue” tab and describe the bug you are reporting.
 When you finish, click on “Submit” for sending the report in.
 You can use various text formatting options in order to make the report more transparent.

 If a bug is reported this way, it will be correctly linked to its respective database entry.

 Internal reports: An internal report is created the same as a normal report, plus you have to tick the “Internal Report” field.
 That means that only the report’s creator, devs and testers will be able to see it.
-An internal report is to be created when it describes a bug that is/could be abused and sending in such a report publically would increase the probability of such abuse.
+An internal report is to be created when it describes a bug that is/could be abused and sending in such a report publicly would increase the probability of such abuse.

 Reporting quests: All NPCs, items or objects directly related to a quest are to be reported under the quest itself!
 For example, if there is a missing NPC that has to be slain in order to complete a quest, you need to report it under the respective quest.

 Reporting glyphs: If you want to report a bug concerning a glyph, report it as a bugged spell, not a bugged item.
 You therefore have to find the spell belonging to that glyph.
 The easiest way to do so is to find the glyph (item) and then click on the green text in the description of the glyph that tells you about the glyph’s effect(s).
 You will be redirected to the page of the spell under which the glyph is classified.